inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 common sense approach to testing components that 1) are complicated or 2) are likely to change.

-## End-to-End testing
+### End-to-End testing

-Besides the unit tests provided within this Test Kit, after each update the tests should be validated against a complete server implementation that is known to be correct.
+Besides the unit tests provided within this test kit, after each update the tests should be validated against a complete server implementation that is known to be correct.
 The Inferno Reference Server provides this functionality, and contains data that passes all of these tests.
 Note that if test changes have been made that require data on the Reference Server to change as well, that data set needs to be updated.

-# Updating the Test Kit
+## Updating the Test Kit

-**To update this test kit in response to a new version of the US Core Implementation Guide, please see the [Version Update Guide](Version-Update-Guide).
-The Version Update Guide provides a detailed walkthrough of the components of the Test Kit that are changed during this process.**
+**To update this test kit in response to a new version of the US Core Implementation Guide, please see the [Version Update Guide](Version-Update-Guide.md).
+The Version Update Guide provides a detailed walkthrough of the components of the test kit that are changed during this process.**

-While developers of this Test Kit should aim to have completely correct tests, issues will likely be identified by the community over time.
-Because this Test Kit exports tests to the ONC Certification (g)(10) Test Kit, incorrect tests may delay certification activities for implementers, or even worse, encourage improper implementations just to make incorrect tests pass.
+While developers of this test kit should aim to have completely correct tests, issues will likely be identified by the community over time.
+Because this test kit exports tests to the ONC Certification (g)(10) Test Kit, incorrect tests may delay certification activities for implementers, or even worse, encourage improper implementations just to make incorrect tests pass.
 Therefore, the tests should be updated to include the test fixes as soon as possible.

-## Updating Generating Tests
+### Updating Generating Tests

 The main testing logic for these tests are generated from machine-readable data provided by each version of the US Core Implementation Guide.
 The code for